CorainChicago/exactly_this_much_food/README.md

 sampler plate,$5.80
 ```

-* Open a terminal window and navigate to the location of the file
+* Open a terminal window and navigate to the location of the cloned files on your computer
 * Type `ruby runner.rb` to run the program

-If you want to change the target price for your order, please update the number in your file.
+If you want to change the target price for your order, please update the number in your file, save and restart the program.